Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2020-07-22-post-talks.md

 ---
-title: "Guide to recorded conference, workshop, and school talks"
+title: "Guide to free future and recorded conference, workshop, and school talks"
 categories:
   - Blog
 tags: